zzachw/llemr/README.md

 A sample dataset generated from the [MIMIC-IV Demo](https://physionet.org/content/mimic-iv-demo/2.2/) database is available in the `sample_data` directory.

-For early access to the full dataset, please reach out to Zhenbang Wu (zw12@illinois.edu) with your Physionet credentials.
+For early access to the full dataset, please reach out to Zhenbang Wu (zw12@illinois.edu) with your CITI training report.

 ## Model Download